DuCalixte/sc_conference_central/README.md

 The following API methoods were defined to support Session Whishlist

 1. ***addSessionToWishlist(SessionKey)***
-    - adds the session to the user's list of sessions they are interested in attending.
+    - adding the session to the user's list of sessions they are interested in attending.
 1. ***deleteSessionFromWishlist(SessionKey)***
     - deletes the session from the user's list of sessions expected to attend.
 1. ***getSessionsInWishlist()***